Cghlewis/data-mgmt-ed-research-book/_book/10-data-collection.md

 Gathering feedback on your instruments is an integral part to the quality assurance process.
 There are three phases to piloting an instrument [@dime_analytics_survey_2021] (see Figure \@ref(fig:fig11-5)):

 1. Gathering internal feedback on items
-    - As discussed in Chapter \@ref(document), once all items for each instrument have been added to your data dictionary, have your team review the data dictionary and provide feedback
+    - As discussed in Section \@ref(document-dictionary), once all items for each instrument have been added to your data dictionary, have your team review the data dictionary and provide feedback
 2. Piloting an instrument for content
     - Once the team has approved the items to be collected, the second phase of piloting can begin.
 Create a printable draft of your instrument that can be shared with people in your study population and gather feedback.
 Consult with your IRB to determine if approval is required before piloting your instrument with your study population.
 3. Piloting the instrument for data related issues